 Our Mission and Strategy

-Arizona’s approach is slightly different.
-An effort is being made to set up a Private-Public partnership to provide funding for treatment of veterans at two privately owned and operated, six-person HBOT chamber locations, one in Tucson (NorthStar Hyperbaric) and another in Cave Creek (HBOT of Arizona).
+Arizona’s approach is slightly different from other states.
+An effort has been made to set up a Private-Public partnership to provide funding for treatment of veterans at two privately owned and operated, six-person HBOT chamber locations, one in Tucson (NorthStar Hyperbaric) and another in Cave Creek (HBOT of Arizona).
 These two large-capacity chambers can treat close to 300 patients annually.
 Other providers will be added as the need for treatment grows.

-Healing Arizona Veterans (HAV) will pay to treat veterans at privately operated HBOT providers.
+Healing Arizona Veterans (HAV) will pay to treat veterans at privately operated HBOT facilities.
 The costs to fully treat a veteran are $12,000 (80 sessions at $150 per session).
 HAV will begin treating veterans as the donations come in.
-HAV will track cost and clinical indicators, before and after the treatment, utilizing mainly objective measures (MRI-DTI and others).
+HAV will track cost and clinical indicators, before and after the treatment, utilizing mainly objective measures (MRI-DTI, Thermograms, Sleep patterns, and others).
 After the first 50 veterans are treated, the results will be compiled and made available to current and future donors to demonstrate the returns they are receiving for their donations – “Treat and Track”.

 The State of Arizona has approved $25,000 (seed money) for this therapy.
 We require matching charitable contributions of $12,000 per veteran.
 Your contribution will make this “novel” Arizona approach a reality.

 Arizona moves forward with hyperbaric oxygen therapy for veterans

 4/18/2018 Governor Doug Ducey has signed off on legislation expressing support for hyperbaric oxygen therapy (HBOT) to treat veterans with traumatic brain injuries and post-traumatic stress disorder.